techichrism/Valorant-Manager/README.md

 A fast, secure Valorant account manager with optional live match info, store tracking, and player stats.
 Switch between accounts seamlessly.

-> **Disclaimer:** This project interacts with unofficial Riot Games APIs and is subject to change.
-Use at your own risk.
-Not endorsed by Riot Games.
-Live API features are opt-in and disabled by default.

 ## Features

 ### Account Manager